Saityi/a-tour-of-standard-ml/README.md

   fun printExample () = print (Int.toString (add 42 13))
 end
 ```
-Functions are declared using `fn`, and may be given a name with `val`, such as `inc`.
-All functions take one argument and are curried.
-To declare a function with multiple arguments, use multiple functions, as in `add`.

-`inc'` partially applies `add` to 1, to create a new function.
-This has the same behaviour as `inc`.

-Since it is so common, there is syntactic sugar for declaring functions -- `fun`.
+As the single argument `fn` form is harder to work with, there is syntactic sugar for declaring functions of any number of arguments -- `fun`.
 This is first seen in `Functions` to declare `add'`, which is equivalent to `add`, but with a simpler definition.

 Type declarations are not required, as Standard ML features powerful type inference, but may be provided.
 If provided, they must be surrounded by parenthesis, as seen in `sub`.